All the features you need to collaborate online

 The interactive online whiteboard comes with a full-screen mode, creating a bigger workspace.
 You can open multiple whiteboards to draw, illustrate, show diagrams, upload presentations, images or even play videos from your library without any hassles.
 The out-of-the-box advanced geometric shapes and graphs make it easy to teach math and statistics.
 Circuit diagrams, line diagrams, and apparatus shapes have been included for teaching physics, electrical sciences, and chemistry in a hassle-free manner in an online classroom.
 The inclusion of maps helps a great deal when teaching geography.
 You can annotate to explain, illustrate and comment on an existing file or image.
 You also get the option to choose different colors from the color palette.

 Upload, organize and store your content in the cloud and access it from anywhere at anytime.
 The integrated library supports all types of files, saving the hassle of transferring and carrying data.
 Upload text, audio, video, PPT, and HTML files in different formats (PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, WAV, WMA, MP3, MOV, AVG, MPEG, WMV, MP4, JPEG, GIF, PNG).
-The virtual storage saves the hassle of transferring and carrying data.
+The cloud storage saves the hassle of transferring and carrying data.
 It’s easy to search for content and share it with your audience.
 Also, once a content resource is uploaded to the library, you can reuse it for different classes.

 API and Plugins